markbrough/datapackage-csv-json/README.md

 * the types used in data packages don't conform to the types that are used in data packages.
 * the resource ID is some kind of hash in the CKAN API, but is just the name of the dataset here.

+## Usage

+There are three required arguments:

+* `--dir-path`: Set the base directory path for datapackage files
+* `--datapackage-path`: Set the path for the datapackage.json within the base directory
+* `--resource-name`: Specify the resource name within the datapackage

+You can then use these commands with:

+  ./parse --convert --resource-name="eiti_normalised" --dir-path="../NRGI/eiti-parser/" --datapackage-path="datapackage.json"

+... which will print the output to the console.
+Adding ` > out.json` to the end will output to file `out.json`

 ## License

 The MIT License (MIT)